Undisputed British Heavyweight Championship

 The Undisputed British Heavyweight Championship is a professional wrestling championship owned by the Revolution Pro Wrestling (RevPro/RPW) promotion.
 The title was created and debuted on 16 July 2005 and is the promotion's principal championship.
+The current champion is Connor Mills, who is in his first reign.
+He won the title by defeating Michael Oku at the RevPro 14th Anniversary Show in London, England on 29 August 2026.

 The current title was formed after the IPW:UK Championship and the All-England Championship were unified into the Undisputed British Heavyweight Championship, but later became known as simply the "British Heavyweight Championship" after RPW separated itself from International Pro Wrestling: United Kingdom (IPW:UK).
 The title has been defended in the United States and in Japan through RPW's working relationships with New Japan Pro-Wrestling (NJPW) and Ring of Honor (ROH).
 In 2018, the championship name was reverted to the "Undisputed British Heavyweight Championship".